Prostatic artery embolization: Benefits

 A 2022 Cochrane review of studies involving men over 40 with enlarged prostates and lower urinary tract symptoms found that prostatic arterial embolization (PAE) may work similarly to common surgical options (transurethral resection of the prostate) to relieve symptoms and improve men's quality of life in the short term (up to a year).
 This review found that PAE may increase the need for retreatment.
 In the longer term (13–24 months), this review is very uncertain about the positive and negative effects of PAE in comparison with transurethral resection surgery.

-Potential Adverse Events
+PAE has been found to be cost-effective, especially in comparison to other BPH treatments.

+Candidate selection

+Prostate artery embolization (PAE) may be considered for men diagnosed with benign prostatic hyperplasia (BPH) who have persistent urinary symptoms not adequately managed by medication and who either cannot undergo or prefer to avoid invasive surgical options.
+Suitable candidates should have normal or near-normal kidney function and no known allergies to the contrast dye used during the procedure.